cardiffman/peg/README.md

 In the subject area of parsing, a grammar can be written in a language of terminal symbols, non-terminal symbols, and operators symbolized with *, +, /, ?, &; and ! combined into expressions.
 This formalism is called Parsing Expression Grammars which is the real reason this experiment is called Peg.
-There is no operator that corresponds to sequencing two parsers, they are just written in the expression in the order they should be recognized in.
+In the standard notation for PEG there is no operator that corresponds to sequencing two parsers, they are just written in the expression in the order they should be recognized in.

 Occasionally a form of recursion crops up in a grammar that cannot be resolved by refactoring the grammar.
 The parser ParserReference is used in such a case.